Hardcoreprawn/architecture/input/posts/solutions/master-data-and-how-to-manage-it.md

 * Complex
 * Reusable

+Master data is only the reusable entities, such as:

+* Customers
+  * CustomerAccounts
+  * CustomerSites
+* Brokers
+  * BrokerAgents
+* Utilities
+  * Products
+* Bills
+* etc.

+Important data is not necessarily master data.
+Whether a Broker or their agents have been trained is important for compliance, but only that context.
+Its not widely reusable otherwise, so wouldn't be considered Master Data.

 MDM does not, and should not, include transaction data.
 That stuff is too fast-moving to manage using this pattern.
 A data warehouse or an event stream is a better way to manage analytics for transactional data.
+It could link to the transactional view, or the analytical aggregates of the transactions.

 From a data warehouse point of view, Master Data fields are critical dimensions which change slowly, but not the facts about those dimensions.

-A Matrix or Dictionary can help identify Master Data by categorising data entities against key headers:

-* Business Value
-* Volatility
-* Re-usability
-* Complexity

 ![MDM Entity Analysis](../../media/mdm-field-eval.png)

 > Schedlbauer, M. (2019) Master Data Management, shipzero.
 [Medium](https://medium.com/appanion/10-steps-towards-a-successful-master-data-management-project-1322e20d2241)

-Analysing data to check for these values helps us identify what data we consider 'Master Data' and what we should leave to transactional systems.
+Rating our data at the right level so we can understand and expose the right entities and their fields from the right places.

+TODO: 'Roll-up' data into entities and resources that can be queried.
+Then we can work with those bigger objects, confident that we can access the contents if need be.

-### 3. Identify & Evaluate Data Sources
+## 3. Identify & Evaluate Data Sources

 Where do we get this data from?
 Where was it created or first used?
 How can we trust that it is correct?
 These are all critical questions to ask on our journey.
 The next step is to identify where our Master Data comes from and whether that is a system of record.